 Yeti Camino Carryall Tote ($149)

+This is another fantastic travel tote bag!
 We love the Camino Carry-All for our North American adventures.
 Its size and robustness do not lend well to travel by plane, but any road trip this tough tote is ready for the challenge.
 The travel tote is made from waterproof and ultradurable thick nylon that you can rely on.

 It really shines for those looking for a bag for fishing, climbing, the beach, surfing, or anywhere water might be a threat.
 We love to use ours for camping in the mountains when we’ve got the vehicle or day trips out with our stand up paddleboards.